uofu-emb/rtos/labs/1.rtos/README.md

 * Refactor the code.
 * Explain to another person or rubber duck how it works.

-Some code may be better approached with different strategies than others.
+Some code may be better-approached with different strategies than others.
 For example, one big long function might require a different approach than a file broken up into multiple functions.

 When faced with a large system, you may not need to understand every line!

-Activity:
-Discuss with your partner how to approach this particular code.
-Come up with a brief plan.

-You may find a particular pattern or strategy works well for you.
-Discuss with your partner if their preferred strategy is the same or different from yours.

-Discuss with your partner what type of code might cause your preferred strategy to break down.
+##### Activity - Analyze Code Exploration Tactics

+1. How would you approach this code?
+2. How about your partner?
+3. What are the strengths of your partner's approach?
+4. What are the weaknesses of your own approach?
+5. What is your plan to explore the code together?

-#### Comment the Code
+#### Document Code Through Comments

 Adding documentation is important for both your sanity and the sanity of the person who has to work with this code next.

 Not every line needs a comment!
 Comments should be descriptive and explanatory.
 Avoid comments that simply restate what is in the next line of code.
 Give context and reasoning behind the why the code is there.

-Activity:
+##### Activity - Document Code Through Comments

 As you do your exploration of the code, add comments to the file explaining what it does, how it works, how it is organized, etc.